stella-emu/stella/stella/README-GP2X.txt

 ... to Eckhard Stolberg for making me known to the Stella Team.
 ... to the Stella Team for the excellent emulator and the hospitality.
 ... to theoddbot for the excellent Open2X toolchain libs.
+... to TelcoLou for his hardwork, playtesting ad infinitum.
 ... to the community for all of the interest.